 Not Turning Off the Water

 Even though it’s the first step in nearly all plumbing projects, it’s also the easiest one to forget!
 If you don’t turn off the water before removing a fixture or pipe, you and your home are bound to get drenched!
-Be sure you know how to locate all your shutoff valves and understand what they control.
-And always know where the main house shutoff is.
+Be sure you know how to locate all your shutoff valves and understand what they control, and always know where the main house shutoff is.
 If any valves haven’t been operated in a while, you might find it difficult to turn them off.
 A plumber’s wrench can help.

-Plumbing Connections Over-Tightening
+Over-Tightening Plumbing Connections

 It might seem logical that if a tight plumbing connection is a good thing, a really tight connection is even better, right?
 Not so fast!
 Over-tightening pipes, couplings, and joints can crack and break fittings.
 Problems like broken hex nuts and bolts can also occur when applying too much pressure to plastic fittings on faucets and toilets.